Welcome to Year 6!

-Teaching Assistant - Mrs Collier and Miss Gray
+Teaching Assistant - Mrs Collier and Mrs Meakin (1:1)

-Welcome to your final year in your priamry school journey!
+Welcome to your final year in your primary school journey!
 Year 6 is full of new responsibilities, new experiences and of course new challenges.
-The Year 6 team cannot wait to start this exciting journey with you all and watch you all grow in readiness for your next step to high school.
+The Year 6 team cannot wait to continue this exciting journey with you all and watch you all grow in readiness for your next step to high school.

-If you wish to discuss any aspect of the Year 6 Curriculum or any issues regarding your child please contact the school office to arrange an appointment, either by phone or email email@example.com
+If you wish to discuss any aspect of the Year 6 Curriculum or any issues regarding your child, please contact the school office to arrange an appointment, either by phone or email email@example.com or for direct contact with Miss Hough, email firstname.lastname@example.org

 Please do not hesitate to contact us with any queries or questions.